 Whichever method you choose, you have to fill out and send the completed request form to your local board of elections, then wait for the board to mail back a ballot.
-Ballots will start to be mailed out on October 6.
+Ballots were mailed out starting October 6.

 Fill that ballot out and mail it back to your board of elections.
 You can track the status of your application and ballot here.

 Make sure to fill out every field on the application.
 Common errors on absentee ballot requests include: